 Who coined Machine Resolution?
 Machine Resolution was coined by Jaxon Parrott, founder of AuthorityTech, as part of the Machine Relations framework for understanding how AI engines determine brand recommendations.

 Is Machine Resolution the same for all AI engines?
-The resolution process differs across engines.
-ChatGPT, Perplexity, Gemini, Claude, and Google AI Overviews each have different retrieval architectures and training data.
+No. ChatGPT, Perplexity, Gemini, Claude, and Google AI Overviews each have different retrieval architectures and training data.
 A brand may resolve strongly in one engine and weakly in another.
 Multi-engine resolution consistency is a key goal in Machine Relations strategy.

 Can brands influence their Machine Resolution?
 Yes.
 Machine Resolution is engineered, not accidental.
 The inputs that drive resolution quality — earned media authority, citation density, entity associations, and structured content — are all controllable through systematic Machine Relations programs.